palkan/logidze/README.md

 ## Disable logging temporary

-If you want to make update without logging (e.g. mass update), you can turn it off the following way:
+If you want to make update without logging (e.g., mass update), you can turn it off the following way:

 ```ruby
 Logidze.without_logging { Post.update_all(seen: true) }